Las Vegas Social Security Disability Representatives

 Cost of Living Adjustment for SSDI Benefits

-A cost of living adjustment, or COLA, is an increase in your disability benefits to ensure that your payments keep up with inflation.
+A cost of living adjustment, or COLA, is an increase in your disability benefits and ensures that your payments keep up with inflation.
 While COLA increases can be very small, even a seemingly insignificant amount to a person living on a fixed income can be major.
-At Disability Action Advocates, we understand what it is to live on a very small monthly budget and how difficult it is to make ends meet.
+At Disability Action Advocates, our Social Security Disability Advocates understand what it is to live on a very small monthly budget and how difficult it is to make ends meet.

 Increasing Disability Benefits